YasaminAsadian/Final_5001/README.md

 Example Runs

-I have documented the running of this project in a short 10s video that is called ‘animation_run.mov’.
+I have documented the running of this project in a short 10 seconds video that is called ‘animation_run.mov’.
 This video will start from a random matrix and then evolve into more complex structures.
 If you run the actual file, you will be able to see that the structures become stable at some point in time.

 Testing